UPDATED: September 1, 2021

 We are not upset with clients when they miss an appointment.
 We know that’s life.
 In return, our clients understand that scheduling an appointment with one of us is like buying tickets to an event.
 If you miss the event, it doesn’t matter why you missed it, or even if it was your first time, you can’t turn in your tickets for a refund.

-You can cancel your appointment by calling, texting, or emailing your specific therapist.
-If you are more than 15 minutes late to your appointment time, it will be treated like a late cancellation.
+You can cancel your appointment by calling, texting, or emailing your specific therapist or through Sara, in the front office.
+If you are more than 10 minutes late to your appointment time, it will be treated like a late cancellation.
 It’s important to remember that insurance will not pay for missed appointments, so you will be responsible for the full $100 fee, not just a co-pay.

 The only time we will waive this fee is in the event of serious or contagious illness or extreme weather or other unavoidable circumstance.
-If you are unsure, please contact your therapist for further guidance.
+If you are unsure, please contact our office for further guidance.

 Please understand that therapy should be viewed as any other important medical appointment would be viewed.
 This cancellation policy is important for our counseling practice because while a medical doctor can see 35 patients in a day, a therapist generally sees a maximum of 6 to 8 clients a day.